When restoring data, you can also do the following:

-To skip checking and restore a backup regardless of potential problems, use the
+To skip checking and restore a backup disregarding potential problems,

-Plesk administrators can also restore backups with problems is through the Plesk GUI by selecting the corresponding option on the Tools & Settings > Backup Manager > <backup_name> page.
-Customers and resellers are not allowed to restore such backups by default.
-However, you can allow all users to restore any backups regardless of potential problems.
-To do this, add the following lines to the
+Another way for Plesk administrators to restore backups with problems is through the Plesk GUI by selecting the corresponding option on the backup restoration page.
+Note that customers and resellers are unable to restore such backups by default.
+However, you can allow all users to restore any backups disregarding potential problems.
+To do this, add the following lines to the panel.ini configuration file:

 To return to the default restrictions, remove these lines or change the second line to the following:

 allowRestoreModifiedDumps = off